Tuesday, March 10, 2026

 Fancy Hot Chocolate

-We went back to the hotel and I wrote more of yesterday's blog.
+We went back to the hotel, and I wrote more of yesterday's blog.
 I decided to do a load of laundry since we have the machines and plenty of soap.
 The first day here in Queenstown I did proper laundry with a load of whites and a load of darks, then a final load of jeans.
-Today I did an all in one load with cold water and called it good.
+Today I did an all-in-one load with cold water and called it good.
 Don't tell my wife.
 When shopping, Mike thought he bought a bag of detergent pods and a box of dryer sheets, but the sheets turned out to be another box of detergent powder.
-So we could do about 200 loads of laundry and we'll be leaving all the detergent.
+So, we could do about 200 loads of laundry and we'll be leaving all the detergent.

 My view while writing the blog.
 Not a bad view for a LaQuinta